Chinese seller of signal 'jammers' faces $35 million U.S. fine

 WASHINGTON Chinese electronics maker C.T.S.
-Technology Co Ltd will face the largest fine in the U.S. Federal Communications Commission's history, of $34.9 million, for marketing illegal devices that block phone calls and other radio signals, the FCC said on Thursday.
+Technology Co Ltd will face the largest fine in the U.S. Federal Communications Commission's history, of $34.9 million (27.89 million pounds), for marketing illegal devices that block phone calls and other radio signals, the FCC said on Thursday.

 U.S. law prohibits using, selling or marketing devices that block, jam or interfere with authorized radio signals such as telephone calls, GPS systems, Wi-Fi networks or first-responder communications.